 - Enlist your parents’ help.
 First, ask them to promise not to discuss your college plans during Thanksgiving break.
 Then, if you’re not sitting at the kids’ table, sit close to your parents, so that if someone starts to badger you, your parents can interject and help put an end to it.
 They can back up your “I’m really stressed” comment by saying they’ve agreed not to discuss the topic during the holiday, and they’d appreciate if others followed suit.

 - Talk so much that no one else has a chance to say anything.
 Go ahead, talk with your mouth full if you need to.

 - If all else fails, start a food fight.
 That ought to provide plenty of distraction.

 Of course, some of these suggestions are intended to be funny as opposed to being real courses of action.
 But in all seriousness, Thanksgiving should be a time that you enjoy — you’re off from school, you get to eat lots of yummy food, and hopefully you’ve done enough work on your college applications that you don’t have to spend the long weekend filling them out.
-If your relatives start to pester you about your future and you simply don’t want to talk about it, be polite but firm.
+If your relatives start to pester you about your future and asks you the dreaded holiday question and you simply don’t want to talk about it, be polite but firm.
 They’ll get the message eventually.